Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Trade

 \subsection{Tariffs}

-{The possibility that trade may not be mutually beneficial, and can reduce the economic entropy of a participating economy, raises the question of how governments might seek to control such trade, e.g., using tariffs or subsidies.\footnote{Of course, the government might also imposes tariffs or quotas in response to special interests or simply to raise revenue}} We introduce an unusual form of tariff to make the analysis more straightforward, which we call the reversible tariff.
-If an economy $A$ imposes a tariff $\tau_i^A$ per unit of good $G_i$ arriving in $A$, it also gives a rebate of $\tau_i^A$ per unit of good $i$ leaving $A$.
-Similarly, economy $B$ will apply a reversible tariff of $\tau_i^B$ per unit of good $G_i$.
-This means that the amount of revenue collected depends only on the change of distribution of goods before and after trade occurs.
-The tariffs may be negative, i.e.~subsidies for import.
+The possibility that trade need not be mutually beneficial, and can reduce the economic entropy of a participating economy, raises the question of how governments might seek to control such trade, e.g., using tariffs or subsidies.\footnote{Of course, the government might also imposes tariffs or quotas in response to special interests or simply to raise revenue.} We consider how the thermal macroeconomic account addresses such questions.